tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 * Atropine: 0.5-1 mg IV q 3-5 minutes not to exceed 3 mg

 ### Tachycardia
-Tachycardia is usually from pain.
+Tachycardia is usually from pain and/or fever.
 The healthcare providers should consider the cause and co-morbidities of the patient.
 Sometimes it can be caused from epinephrine given locally.

 **What do we do about it?**
 * Fentanyl for pain: Vagotonic properties
-* If from the epinephrine, will generally resolve in a few minutes
+* If from epinephrine, will generally resolve in a few minutes
 * β-Blocker if prolonged and problematic, IV

 ### Hypertension
-Hypertension is usually from pain or from the epinephrine.
-The healthcare providers should consider hypercarbia.
+Hypertension is usually from pain or from epinephrine.
+Also consider hypercarbia.

 **What do we do about it?**
 * Analgesics as appropriate